Community Vegan Meal

 Our monthly Community Vegan Meal (usually the third Thursday of most months, August through April) is held in Mackey Hall at Westminster Church House (353 E. Pine St.).
-This meal is a great opportunity for Westminster members, College of Wooster students, and area community members to enjoy delicious food while building relationships through fellowship.
-This is a truly intergenerational event and is a favorite tradition and gathering for many college students.
+This meal is a great opportunity for Westminster members, students, and area community members to enjoy delicious food while building relationships through fellowship and conversation.
+This is a truly intergenerational event and is a favorite tradition and gathering for many, especially College of Wooster students.

 Westminster’s Community Vegan Meal (formerly the Vegan Potluck) started as a support group for those choosing a vegan diet.
 Members who were not vegan, but interested in healthy, sustainable, and mindful eating also started attending.
-We now have a monthly vegan potluck for students, church and community members.
+We've grown to now having a monthly vegan meal for students, church and community members.
 In past years, we offered vegan cooking classes and a short program regarding food justice issues and healthy eating.

 Our mission began as a way to provide support for one another as we explored the many options and challenges in following a plant-based diet.
 We shared a desire to eat healthily, and our concerns about animal treatment, agricultural practices, and food processing as we "strive for equitable sharing and sustainability of God’s world with all peoples."

 More About the Vegan Meal in the News

 The following write-up about Westminster's Vegan Potluck appeared in the Spring, 2013 issue of the Wooster magazine, and was then reprinted in Never Too Late to Go Vegan by Adams, Carol J., Breitman, Patti, Messina MPH RD, Virginia.
 Workman Publishing Company, Inc. January 2014.